-Cover pots and seed trays with plastic wrap, to create a mini-greenhouse, which provides moisture which seeds need to germinate.
+Cover pots and seed trays loosely with plastic wrap, which creates a mini greenhouse, providing moisture which seeds require to germinate.

 DORMANT SPRING SPRAYING of fruit trees, flowering cherry, crabapple, hawthorn, mountain ash and lilac can be done before the leaf buds open.

-Call in a professional company and request that they use only organic products.
+Call a professional company and request that they use only organic products.

 Houseplants – repot them if they need repotting in April.

-GERANIUMS: The plants that you brought indoors at the end of last season check them for new side shoots appear, then cut them back to four inches and repot them in clean pots about and inch and a half larger with fresh potting soil.
+GERANIUMS: The plants that you brought indoors at the end of last season, check them for new side shoots, then cut them back to four inches and repot them in clean pots about an inch and a half larger with fresh potting soil.

-Well, fellow gardeners I know you are getting excited to be in your gardens this season and I hope that these tips have given you plenty to think about to keep you busy for a while.
-Enjoy photo of lovely gardens that my son Ian and I have designed on Facebook and if you wish I suggest you contact Ian for a consultation and enjoy the photos on his website LandscapesbyIan.com.
+Well, fellow-gardeners, I know you are getting excited to be in your gardens this season and I hope that these tips have given you plenty to think about to keep you busy for a while.
+See photos of lovely gardens that my son Ian has designed and if you wish to contact Ian for a consultation, visit his website at LandscapesbyIan.com.

 Enjoy being outdoors in spring sunshine and I look forward to seeing you in your garden in April.